 In case you do not know, a macro in Office refers to a series of commands and instructions that you group together as a single command to accomplish a task automatically.

 Microsoft has now set the default settings in Office to Disable all macros with notification.
-Now, since the default setting of Macros is OFF or DISABLED, the cybercriminals program the documents in a way that you are compelled to turn on the malicious macro.
-For example, you get a mail saying your package is ready and that you should open the attached document for details of shipping, etc. When you open the document, you will see a message saying Macros have been disabled.
+Now, since the default setting of Macros is OFF or DISABLED, cybercriminals program the documents in a way that compels you to turn on the malicious macro.
+For example, you get an email saying your package is ready and that you should open the attached document for details of shipping, etc. When you open the document, you will see a message saying Macros have been disabled.
 Enable Content.

 As you turn on the macro, it is executed to meet the purpose for which, it was designed and runs the malicious code.